Connall1234/ci-project-5-frontend/README.md

 - **Scenario**: Sam has just discovered the application and is exploring its features for the first time.
 - **Experience**:
   - **Sign-Up Form**: Sam uses the sign-up form to create a new account.
-The process is smooth, and Sam receives a confirmation email upon successful registration.
   - **Sign-In Form**: Sam logs in for the first time using the credentials from the sign-up process.
   - **Initial Impressions**: Sam finds the interface user-friendly and appreciates the ease of account creation.
 - **Desired Features**: